-This the next blog in my series of Phonological and Phonemic Awareness skills.
-I hope your enjoying these, or at least learning something!
+This is the next blog in my series of Phonological and Phonemic Awareness skills.
+I hope you are enjoying these or at least learning something!

 They say children are like sponges; they absorb everything around them, learning new skills daily.
 However, when it comes to your kids’ phonetic and literacy abilities, you should not miss out on teaching them about onset and rime.
 Also, teaching them about onset-rime segmentation and blending will help them with reading and spelling immensely.